 Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 For the general population, dairy nutrition is an important foundation of the overall diet, and maybe even more so for endurance athletes.
-Increasingly though, I’m concerned at the potential damaging effect to health and fitness, of when dairy foods, notably processed dairy foods are consumed.
+Increasingly though, I’m concerned at the potential damaging effect to health and fitness, of when dairy foods, notably processed dairy foods are over-consumed.

 In the beginning – there was Dairy.